SheryllD/BMI_Calculator/README.md

 **BMI Calculator:**

-This is a straightforward project featuring a calculator built using JavaScript, leveraging Node.js, Express, and HTML.
+<p>This is a straightforward project featuring a calculator built using JavaScript, leveraging Node.js, Express, and HTML.
 The primary aim of this project is to offer a basic illustration for training and refining web development skills.
-It's worth noting that I am a Registered Dietitian Nutritionist who found it enjoyable to blend my expertise as a health professional with web development.
+As also a Registered Dietitian Nutritionist I find this project to be enjoyable to blend my expertise as a health professional with web development.</p>

 **Capabilities:**

-It facilitates the execution of fundamental arithmetic operations like addition, subtraction, multiplication, and division.
+<p>It facilitates the execution of fundamental arithmetic operations like addition, subtraction, multiplication, and division.
-The results of these operations are displayed directly on the web page.
+The results of these operations are displayed directly on the web page.</p>

 **Prerequisites:**